- ACRONYMS AND DEFINITIONS

 - Once-daily NPH

-- The ADA guidelines list once-daily bedtime NPH as an option when initiating insulin in type 2 diabetics (see ADA T2DM insulin recommendations).
+- The ADA guidelines list once-daily bedtime NPH as an option in type 2 diabetics (see ADA T2DM insulin recommendations).
+Patients with normal fasting AM blood sugars may want to give their NPH dose in the morning instead of night.

 - Converting from long-acting insulins to NPH

 - In trials with type 1 diabetics who were switching from other basal insulins to NPH and vice versa, the total daily basal insulin dose was reduced by 25 - 30% upon initiation.
-This approach will help prevent hypoglycemia, but may require significant up titration after switching.
+This approach helps prevent hypoglycemia but may require significant up-titration after switching.
+Patients who are also receiving premeal insulin should be particularly cautious because NPH may potentiate the peak effect of short-acting insulins.

-- Recommendations from manufacturers for converting between NPH and other insulins are given below - see converting between insulin brands and types [11]
+- Recommendations from manufacturers for converting between NPH and other insulins are provided below (see converting between insulin brands and types) [11]

 - Dosing 70/30 insulin

 - Novolin 70/30 and Humulin 70/30 contain 70% NPH and 30% regular insulin.
-Insulin mixes like 70/30 are more difficult to adjust because the premeal and basal insulin must be given at the same time, and they must always be dosed in a 7:3 ratio.
-Given these constraints, insulin mixes are not widely used any more.
+Insulin mixes like 70/30 are more difficult to adjust because the premeal and basal insulin must be given simultaneously and in a 7:3 ratio.
+Given these constraints, insulin mixes are not widely used anymore.

-- In studies with type 2 diabetics, 70/30 has typically been initiated at doses of 0.2 - 0.6 units/kg/day with two-thirds of the daily dose given before breakfast and one-third given before dinner.
-The daily dose can then be adjusted up or down in increments of 10% depending on blood sugar readings.
+- In studies with type 2 diabetics, 70/30 has typically been initiated at doses of 0.2 - 0.6 units/kg/day, with two-thirds of the daily dose given before breakfast and one-third before dinner.
+The daily dose can then be adjusted up or down in increments of 10%, depending on blood sugar readings.
 [34,35]

-- Doctors use a number of different regimens depending on the patient and their sensitivity to insulin.
-The example below is a common starting regimen.
+- Different scales can be used depending on the patient and their insulin sensitivity.
+The example below is a typical starting point.

 Blood sugar (mg/dl) | Insulin dose in units of rapid or short-acting |